 Quality of course is a key element.
 Not only do we use specified advanced materials from carefully selected manufacturers, we also take great care in the finished product, technically and aesthetically.
 Finally the packaging is designed to withstand the stresses of national and international distribution.

-We convert from our own raw material stock (mostly Seal King brand) as well as offering a contract spooling service.
+We now offer a spool winding service as well as offering finished spools from our own vast selection of self-adhesive materials, many of which manufactured by Seal King.
 Furthermore we have access to a global network of tape manufacturers and contract coaters to find solutions to more specific challenges.